Pictures from Elizabethton/Stoney Creek Tennessee

 Most of the day was a little dark but visibility was good.
 There were a few times, though, when the snow fell so thick it was hard to see very far.
 The mountains all but vanished in the distance.

 It was truly lovely!
 I wish I could have gotten more pictures.
 I would love to have captured the old barns with their stark red nestled underneath these thick white blankets.
 Or the spring houses all wrapped up in vines and climbing plants now outlined with these crisp white folds of snow.
-Or the churches with their stained glass windows, their sills now filled with piles of winters powder.
+Or the churches with their stained glass windows, their sills now filled with piles of winter powder.
 This kind of weather makes it difficult to stop often.
 If it weren’t for that I would have so much more to share.

 Closings are everywhere.
 When we went into town the roads were better but they were far from good.
 El Charlois was closed as well as Subway and Chic-Fil-A. Those were just the ones I noticed.
 I hate to think of anyone having to be out working in this.